psi4/psi4/doc/sphinxman/source/simint.rst

 * SIMINT is available as a conda package for Linux and macOS.

+* The conda package is compiled to least-common-denominator, namely SSE instruction set.

 .. * If using the |PSIfour| binary, simint has already been installed alongside.

 * If using |PSIfour| built from source, and anaconda or miniconda has